Chenzhou: Geography

 Chenzhou is situated at the juncture of Hunan and Guangdong provinces at the foot of small Qitian Mountains of the Nanling Mountain Range.
 Places of interest, natural scenic spots, ancient relics and buildings make for over 100 tourism spots in the city.
 The major ones are the Suxian Hill, the Wanhuayan, the Dongjiang Lake, and the Wugai Mountain Hunting Field.
+Suxian Hill is located 2 kilometers east of Chenzhou, and covers 15 square kilometers.

 Climate

 Chenzhou has a humid subtropical climate (Köppen climate classification: Cfa), with four distinct seasons.
 Spring is subject to heavy rainfall, while the summers are long, hot, and humid with lesser rainfall, and autumn is comfortable and rather dry.
 Winter is rather brief, but cold snaps occur with temperatures occasionally dropping below freezing, and while not heavy, rain can be frequent.